|

 Labrador, and a team of dedicated and experienced

+staff.
 This program gives you a good overview of winter

 operations in the area and great scenery as you fly